hydrospanner/jt-must-code/content/blog/2015-12-15-asteriods/index.md

 ### Boss asteroid

--   There is a two percent change that any new asteroid will be a boss asteroid.
+-   There is a two percent chance that any new asteroid will be a boss asteroid.
 Boss asteroids are very large, hard to destroy, and do not take damage when hitting regular asteroids.
 -   Boss asteroids show multiple explosion animations on random parts of the asteroid.

 ### Power ups